The 10 Factors That Affects Kitchen Cabinet Prices

 Besides the cabinet with doors and drawers, there are add-on items that make the cabinets look more decorative.
 These upgrades are crown molding above the upper cabinets, light rail below the upper cabinets, decorative side panels on the exposed cabinet sides.

 Decking out your kitchen with these add ons can be as low as 5% and up to 25% so it’s certainly a consideration during budgeting.
 These are small details that are quite noticeable when the project is completed.
+Under cabinet lighting can enhance both the functionality and aesthetic appeal of kitchens.
 Certain touches really make a kitchen look premium, or base line.

 9. Glass Cabinets

 Glass door fronts are a popular way to add style and a premium look.
 They do, however, come with a price tag.
+Glass cabinet doors can enhance both functionality and visual appeal by providing a way to showcase beautiful kitchen accessories.
 There are lots of different glass cabinet options in the semi-custom cabinet lines such as clear, frosted, rain and other glass patterns.
 A glass cabinet is on average 30% more than its standard counterpart.

 When used sparingly as design elements, this price increase isn’t hard on the pocket book and a nice touch of class.
 It is also a way to showcase your beautiful kitchen accessories such as fine China, glassware, or family heirlooms that deserve to be displayed.